 For more information on the requirements to submit your application, including whether you are entitled to an ABN, check out our legal guide on how to apply for an ABN.

-What about reactivating a cancelled ABN?
+What About Reactivating a Cancelled ABN?

-If your pre-existing ABN has been cancelled, you can simply reactivate it by re-applying through the ABR website for no cost.
-Their system will recognise your pre-existing ABN and eventually reflect as active on the register.
+If your ABN has been cancelled, you can reactivate it by re-applying through the ABR website.
+Their system will recognise your pre-existing ABN and eventually display as active on the register.

 For more on this topic visit how to reactivate your ABN.

 Depending on your business structure, additional costs may arise to legitimise your business, such as applying for an ACN if you are registering a company.
 It’s important to make sure you have a valid ABN when trading as a sole trader, partnership, or company.
 If you have further questions about structuring your business, it may be worth getting in touch with a business lawyer for advice.